vitalii-pol-dev/easy-interview/PRIVACY.md

-# Privacy Policy for Easy Interview - Voice Input
+# Privacy Policy for UncleSolutions - Easy Interview Chrome Extension

-Last updated: March 2024

-This privacy policy explains how we handle your data when you use our Chrome extension.

-## Data Collection
+## Data Collection and Storage

-We do not collect, store, or transmit any user data.
-The extension:
-- Does not collect any personal information
-- Does not store any speech or text input
+This extension requires the storage permission to provide its core functionality.
+Here's how we use this permission:

+### What We Store
+- Authentication status (boolean)
+- User ID (string)
+- Login timestamp (number)
+- Selected language preference (string)

+### How We Use the Data
+- Maintain user authentication state across browser sessions
+- Manage session expiration (24-hour limit)
+- Remember user's language preference for voice input
-- Does not track user activity
+- Provide a seamless user experience
-- Does not use any analytics or tracking tools

-## Data Processing
+### Data Security
-The extension uses the browser's built-in Web Speech API to:
-- Convert speech to text
-- Process language selection
-- Handle keyboard shortcuts

-All processing happens locally in your browser.
-No data is sent to any external servers.
+- All data is stored locally in your browser
+- No data is transmitted to external servers except for authentication verification

-## Changes to This Policy
-We may update this privacy policy from time to time.
-We will notify you of any changes by posting the new privacy policy on this page.
+- Data is automatically cleared when you log out
+- Sessions expire after 24 hours of inactivity

+### Data Retention
+- Authentication data is stored only while you're logged in
+- All stored data is automatically cleared when you log out
+- Session data expires after 24 hours
+- You can manually clear all data by logging out

+## External Services

+The extension communicates with:
+- ChatGPT/OpenAI (for voice input functionality)
+- Our authentication server (for user verification)

+## Your Rights

+You have the right to:
+- Access your stored data
+- Clear your data by logging out
+- Request information about how your data is used
+- Opt out of data storage (though this will limit functionality)

-## Contact Us
+## Contact

-If you have any questions about this privacy policy, please contact us at [your email address].
+If you have any questions about this privacy policy, please contact us at vitalii.polishchuk.us@gmail.com.